X-PLUG/mPLUG-Owl/README.md

 ## News

+* We released code and dataset for instruction tuning.
+* Online demo on [HuggingFace](https://huggingface.co/spaces/MAGAer13/mPLUG-Owl) is available.
+Thank Huggingface for providing us with free computing resources!
+* Online demo on HuggingFace now supports recieve video!
+Demo on ModelScope will support soon.
+* We upload our visually-related evaluation set **OwlEval**.
 * We provide an [online demo](https://modelscope.cn/studios/damo/mPLUG-Owl/summary) on modelscope for the public to experience.
 * We released code of mPLUG-Owl🦉 with its pre-trained and instruction tuning checkpoints.